 We are already going on two huge secrets (don't share) about fat loss.
 The reduction of quantities and caloric deficit.

 There is no great magic in completely eliminating carbohydrates or fats, the magic is in caloric intake.

-A diet without carbohydrates but with a consumption of calories higher than those that are spent will lead to an increase in weight.
+A diet without carbohydrates but with a consumption of more calories than they are expended will lead to weight gain.

 The same applies to fats.

 It is not mandatory to make a diet of only vegetables and chicken breast when you want to lose fat.

 Why is it very common to recommend these and other lean foods?

 Because it is easier to achieve a calorie deficit with low-calorie foods than with bacon and sausages.